vSOAPYv/vSOAPYv.github.io/index.md

 ---

 Updated 2018-07-23, * [Rebuilding a Sailboat][5]
+---
+I am a electro-mechanical engineer that likes to tinker and fix objects.
+I'm learning some new skills and am trying to record them on this website.
+Checkout my [About Page][6] if you would like to know some more about me
 # Most Recent Projects:
 * [The Making of a Github Website.][4]
 * Step 2 - Placeholder